 Anonymous complaints are accepted and will only be considered if sufficient information is provided.
 Unfortunately we cannot respond to anonymous complaints.
 Due to privacy regulations, we can’t handle complaints if you’re acting on someone’s behalf.

-Talk to us if you have a question about the work we do in country and we will be happy to communicate with our international colleagues and partners.
+If you have a question about the work we do in country we will be happy to communicate with our international colleagues and partners.

 We welcome feedback from the communities in which we work.
 All of our offices have clear and transparent processes to receive and respond to your complaints.